SIMEXP/autism-signature/README.md

 6. `build_residuals_validation.py` using `submit_residuals.py`

 ### Supplemental analyses and figures
-If you skipped the data analysis part, download the results and data files from (LINK).
+Make sure you have downloaded the atlas files from Zenodo.
+If you skipped the data analysis part, just download the results and data files.
 Set up the local Python environment:

 ```
 python -m venv env